IDMNYU/audiolab/docs/serge.md

 <img src = "./img/oscilloscopes.jpg" width="50%" title="Oscilloscopes" alt="Oscilloscopes">

 The IDM Audio Lab has a collection of four oscilloscops (three analog, one digital).
+The three analog oscilloscopes (two B&K [Model 1470s](https://archive.org/details/1470Manual/mode/1up?view=theater), one [Model 1479B](https://spwindustrial.com/b-k-precision-30-mhz-dual-trace-oscilloscope-1479b/)) can be used to visualize analog signals from the synthesizer equipment as well as do creative work such as oscillographics.
+The digital oscilloscope (a [Siglent SDS1072CML](https://www.siglent.eu/product/1139175/siglent-sds1072cml-70mhz-dual-channel-oscilloscope)) can be used for more elaborate analysis functions including signal data storage to a USB drive.

+**IMPORTANT**: Unlike the rest the equipment in the IDM audio lab, the oscilloscopes **MUST BE SWITCHED ON MANUALLY AND SWITCHED OFF AFTER USE**.
+The analog oscilloscopes are vintage and use CRT displays; they can burn out (or worse, explode) if left on for long periods of time.
+Similarly, the digital oscillosope is a high-speed (150mHz) analysis device with electronics that can burn out over time.

 [back to top](#top)